rjf2016/EZbot/README.md

 - **Info** 💡
   - `/ping` - View the client's latency
   - `/help` - Get info about a command or view all of EZbot's commands

-> More coming soon!
-I'm porting many commands from a previous bot I created.
-Stay tuned😄

 ## Installation